This scheme offers nationals of low- and middle-income countries the opportunity to receive training at Master’s degree level.

 We will fund the total cost of your salary for the full 30 months of the grant.

-You should ask your host organisation to calculate your salary.
+You should ask your host organisation to calculate your salary during the grant.
 It should reflect the skills, responsibilities and expertise needed to carry out the role, and include:

 For Year 1 include any known pay awards for this period or an assumed percentage equivalent to our current inflation rate of 2.0% if this hasn’t been confirmed.
 Your salary should automatically increase from Year 2 onwards, based on our current inflation allowance rates.